 The true self, as ordinary awareness, is not a flag in the sand.
 It is not: “I am this point of view”.

 When we take ourselves as a position, as a point of view, we limit our perception to that point of view.
 This is ego at its best.

 This is its Maya dance – to turn a point of view into an identity.
 A point of is merely that, a point of view.
 You are not a point of view.

 This is ego at its best.

-Well-meaning folks, a past younger version of my mind included, would agonise over what the ‘spiritual’ response to life events should be.
+Well-meaning folks, a past younger version of my mind included, would agonize over what the ‘spiritual’ response to life events should be.
 When a friend stole from me many years ago, and when my spiritual ego identity was still intact, I laboured for days with – “It’s not spiritual to be angry!”
 I would berate myself.

 “Aren’t I supposed to love her unconditionally and accept her?”, “What should I do now?”
-These questions that tortured my nervous system.
+These questions tortured my nervous system.

 When a lover broke his promises, and lied, again there it was the spiritual identity chiming and hurting my body with: “This was obviously our soul’s agreement, so I should just be spiritual about this, and respond with kindness and love”.

 Brace yourself – this is tough love truth.
 The spiritual identity that feeds these thoughts and gives them power is the issue.
 Ego is a mask.
 Any mask.
 Even one we call ‘spiritual’ is a mask.
 Not true, merely covering what is true.